 With over 3,000 major cuts in Country, Pop, Christian, and Foreign music, contributions to over 50 GRAMMY-nominated and winning songs, and over 100 No. 1 songs, the Songwriting University staff includes the likes of Randy Thomas ("Butterfly Kisses"), Brian White ("Watching You"), Steve Siler ("I Will Follow Christ"), Bill Shore ("Wild Horses"), Bobby E. Boyd ("Bless the Broken Road"), Wayne Tester ("The Change"), Dennis Kurtilla ("He Will Carry Me"), and Ed Nicholson ("The Stone Was Rolled Away"), among other lauded songwriters.

-We are honored to talk to one of owners of Songwriting University Michael Blanton to talk about his career and his involvement in Songwriting University.
+We are honored to talk to one of the owners of Songwriting University Michael Blanton to talk about his career and his involvement in Songwriting University.

 Q: Michael, thanks for doing this interview with us.
 You were once the A&R Representative and the co-founder of Reunion Records, how and why did you decide to be a record executive?

 I always wanted to be in music, and actually had moved to Nashville in my college days to pursue getting into music, but realized once I got here that these musicians in Nashville are legit.
 Ha.
 I did do some early artist management and sound engineering at Opryland, but eventually gave up and moved back to Texas to get into politics, working with the Chamber of Commerce.